 In discharging its responsibilities, the Court met nine times during the year 2023/2024, including at two 'Strategy Discussion Days'.
-All meetings, except the Strategy Discussion Days, were held online.
-The first Strategy Discussion Day in the year, held in November 2023, focused on Strategy 2025 - Strategy 2035, transforming student experience and driving innovative research and education through strategic partnership.
-It included presentations and discussions on the vision for 2035.
+All meetings, except the Strategy Discussion Days were held online.
+The first Strategy Discussion Day in the year, held in November 2023 focused on Strategy 2025 - Strategy 2035 Transforming Student Experience and driving Innovative Research and Education through Strategic Partnership and included a presentations and discussion on the vision for 2035.

-At the Court Strategy Discussion Day held in May 2024, the key discussion topics continued the theme of Strategy 2025-2035, transforming Edinburgh Business School, developing the three-year plan and assuring strategic progression of transnational education.
+At the Court Strategy Discussion Day held in May 2024 the key discussion topics continued the theme of Strategy 2025-2035 Transforming Edinburgh Business School, Developing the Three-Year Plan and Assuring Strategic Progression of Transnational Education.